gmarti-web/gmarti-web.github.io/collections/_markdown-for-github-pages/02-frontmatter.md

 title: Front matter
 permalink: /markdown-for-github-pages/frontmatter/
 date: 2025-03-21
-last_modified_at: 2025-04-13
+last_modified_at: 2025-04-30
 order: 2
 ---

 Front matter tells Jekyll how to render Markdown pages on your site.
-It defines the page's title, layout, URL, and other metadata.
+It defines the page's title, layout, address, and other metadata.
 If a page doesn't have this information, Jekyll won't render it.

 This page describes: